Bengal govt reviews COVID-19 situation | Health

 - India

-The COVID-19 situation in West Bengal is under control and the state is ready to combat any exigency, a senior official of the health department said on Tuesday.
+The COVID-19 situation in West Bengal is under control and the state is ready to combat any exigency, a senior official of the health department said.

 The state health department on Tuesday held a review meeting of the COVID-19 situation here in less than 24 hours after the Centre urged the states to maintain a constant vigil following the detection of the first case of JN.1 variant in India.